zoroloco/druidia/README.md

 This build script will get latest code from github, delete previous version and install all NPM and Bower dependencies and restart server.

+NPM scripts:

-npm start (starts express js server) npm run build (runs gulpfile default to compilte ts and browserify to a bundle.js) npm run brun (runs build and start)
+npm start (starts express js server) npm run build (compiles ts and puts compiled files in the app-web/dist folder) npm run bundle (bundles all the js files in the dist folder to one file named bundle.js.
+Also performs browserify.) npm run minify (uglifies the bundle.js file and creates a bundle.js.min file) npm run copy_www (copies over the static html files from app-web/www to dist/www)

+npm run brun (does everything)